Biscoff Cookies (Speculoos Cookies)

 - Preheat oven to 350°F.

-- Sift together flour and all spices twice and set aside.
+- Sift together flour, baking soda, and all spices twice and set aside.

 - In a large bowl, mix butter on medium speed until light and fluffy.
 Add brown sugar and mix well.
 Add egg and combine well.
 Then, scrape bowl and add egg white.
 Mix to combine.